Greek junta: Velos mutiny

-Collapse
+Normalisation and attempts at liberalisation

 The collapse of the junta both ideologically and politically was triggered by a series of events which unfolded soon after Papadopoulos' attempt at liberalisation, with ideological collapse preceding its eventual political collapse.
 During and following this ill-fated process the internal political strains of the junta came to the fore and pitted the junta factions against each other, thus destroying the seemingly monolithic cohesion of the dictatorship.

 This had the effect of seriously weakening the coherence of the political message and, consequently, the regime's credibility.
 Later events showed that this was a fatal blow, from which the junta never recovered.
 At the same time, during Papadopoulos' attempt at liberalisation, some of the junta constraints were removed from Greece's body politic.
 This led to demands for more freedoms, and political unrest, in a society well used to democratic action prior to the dictatorship.